Ah, it’s dog massage day. A great recipe for a healthy and happy dog.

 Did you know that massage is also beneficial for your canine companion?
 That’s right, while we humans gain greatly from massage so can your dog.
 Canine massage is an alternative therapy that can do wonders for your dog both physically and emotionally while helping you become the best of friends.

-Here are just some of the benefits that your dog may experience:
+Here are just some of the benefits that your dog may experience with a dog massage:

 - Relaxation and reduced anxiety – Is your dog anxious or easily stressed out?
 Some dogs are just higher anxiety by nature.
 Many dogs become frightened by loud noises such as thunderstorms or fireworks.
 No matter what makes your dog unsettled, a good massage can ease his tension and help him relax.